-Backups are rotated daily after the creation of a new backup.
-This implies that the backups that are older than 4 weeks will be automagically removed.
+Snapshots are rotated daily after the creation of a new backup.
+This implies that the backups that are older than 4 weeks will be automatically removed.
 To save storage costs, we do not keep additional backups older than 4 weeks, so please do not wait too long before requesting a backup.

-By using the following command you attach the latest available snapshot to your node:
+Everyone can always attach the most recent snapshot to your Hypernode for free.
+You can do so by using the following command to attach the latest available snapshot to your node:

-The backup snapshot is automagically detached/unmounted overnight, before the backups are made.
+The backup snapshot is automagically detached/unmounted, before the new snapshots are made.
 There is a second MySQL instance running so you’ll lose some resources while it is attached.
 Please contact Support if you want the snapshot detached earlier, to save on resources.

-If you need a less recent backup (older than one day), you need to contact Support.
+If you need a less recent snapshot (older than one day) and you don't have SLA Standard, you need to contact Support.
 Please note we charge a fee for this:

 |SLA Basic||SLA Standard|

 |Most recent Hypernode Backup (AWS/Openstack)||Free||Free|

 If you have SLA Standard, you get extra snapshots on top of our basic backup policy.
 This means we create four snapshots per day for your Hypernode.
 These backups will be saved for 24 hours.
 Apart from that we'll have a daily snapshot available for the first 7 days.
 As a result you always have a snapshot available which is at most six hours old.